 Broadcasting world celebrates Bill Turnbull’s life at funeral

-The broadcaster died at his home in Suffolk on August 31 aged 66.
+The broadcaster died at his home in Suffolk on August 31 at the age of 66.

 BBC broadcasters including Sian Williams, Charlie Stayt, Susanna Reid and Naga Munchetty were among those celebrating the life and legacy of Bill Turnbull at his funeral.

-The former BBC Breakfast presenter died on August 31 aged 66 after a “challenging and committed fight against prostate cancer”, which was diagnosed in November 2017.
+The former BBC Breakfast presenter died on August 31 at the age of 66 after a “challenging and committed fight against prostate cancer”, which was diagnosed in November 2017.

 Family and close friends, including his BBC Breakfast co-hosts, attended a private ceremony at Holy Trinity church in Blythburgh, Suffolk, on Friday afternoon.